Eschatologue/CM_wiki/docs/lore/glossary.md

 *Vehicle*

-Colossal land-based locomotives pioneered by London, Dreadnoughts are vital for trade, transport, and communication across Antares.
-These vehicles connect nations and Citadel Cities, with some cities' survival relying on the trade routes they provide.
-Only a few nations can manufacture Dreadnoughts, leading others to acquire or rarely steal them.
+Colossal land-based locomotive.
+Dreadnoughts are vital for trade, transport, and communication across Antares.
+These vehicles connect nations and Cities, with some cities' survival relying on the trade routes they provide.
+Only a few nations can manufacture Dreadnoughts, leading others to purchase and even steal them from other nations.

-Comparable to real-world ships, they serve both combat and utility roles, akin to battleships, destroyers, or cargo vessels, but operate on land instead of sea.
+Comparable to our real-world ships, they serve both combat and utility roles, akin to battleships, destroyers, or cargo vessels, but operate on land instead of sea.

 ---